Border crossing briefly shuts down as asylum-seekers try to enter U.S.

 Some of the families carried suitcases, backpacks and other belongings and were generally well-behaved, Mexican authorities told KTSM.
 However, tensions grew after one asylum seeker allegedly tried to forcefully make his way to the U.S. side of the port of entry and was impeded; at that point, Mexican authorities closed off access and escorted a family from Venezuela from the premises.

+A second video obtained by Border Report shows a uniformed agent prior to the scuffle tell the migrant in Spanish “No nos obligue a usar la fuerza, por favor” (Don’t force us to use force, please).

+The video doesn’t appear to document a beating, but the man later shows reporters lacerations to one of his hands and says he was beaten by Border Patrol (sic).
+He says his name is Victor and that he tried to cross with his wife and children.

-A spokesman for U.S. Customs and Border Protection described a “brief traffic disruption” after a small group of no more than four to six individuals attempted entry.
-CBP did not engage in a security exercise and the spokesman said Mexican officials took custody of the small group.
+A spokesman for U.S. Customs and Border Protection described a “brief traffic disruption” after a small group of four to six individuals attempted entry.
+The spokesman said CBP did not engage in a security exercise and that Mexican officials took custody of the small group.

 Case workers from the Migrant Assistance Center in Juarez arrived at the scene minutes later and persuaded the families to leave the border crossing.
 The crowd reassembled at the center to meet individually with Mexican officials.